-Mr. Kislak brings to our Board over 40 years of experience in the financial services and mortgage industry sectors.
-Due to the depth of his experience as a banker, mortgage banker, and investor with a broad background in business, investments, and government, our Board, upon the recommendation of the Nominating and Corporate Governance Committee, believes that he should serve as a director.
+Mr. Mercer brings to our Board over 40 years of experience in the consumer lending and mortgage industry sectors.
+Due to the depth and extent of his financial and credit risk management experience, our Board, upon the recommendation of the Nominating and Corporate Governance Committee, believes that he should serve as a director.